mrdrozdov/MultimodalGame/README.md

 ```

 We've included a notebook with a couple examples for how you might want to analyse the binary messages [here](https://github.com/nyu-dl/MultimodalGame/blob/master/analyse_communication.ipynb).

+## FAQ

+Q: Trouble with string encoding and IO?
+Try `export PYTHONIOENCODING=utf8` or set `encoding="utf8"` in any calls that open files.